codatio/codat-docs/docs/underwriting/process-loan.md

 * Receive a decision on the loan.

 :::note Underwriting demo process flow

+This diagram shows the steps of the underwriting process as performed by the demo app and helps you visualize the relationship and information exchange between its different components.

 ``` mermaid
   sequenceDiagram
     participant frontend as Underwriting Frontend